An Alternative Trajectory for Generative AI: AI agents based on DSS societies

 \subsubsection{Continual learning}

 For an AI system to function in the real world, it cannot rely solely on static knowledge acquired during training.
 It must be capable of acquiring new skills, incorporating new information, and adapting to changing environments over its operational lifetime~\citep{lifelong_learning}.
 This is known as continual learning (CL), lifelong learning, self-evolution, or incremental learning.
 In the context of LLMs, CL is often framed as a computational maintenance challenge: how to update the model's parameters to reflect new data without catastrophic forgetting of previously learned capabilities~\citep{cl_survey}.
 This tension between incorporating new information (plasticity) and retaining prior knowledge (stability) constitutes the central stability-plasticity dilemma~\citep{zheng2026lifelong}.

-However, as we argue for an alternative trajectory focused on societies of small models, our proposed architecture implicitly enables CL.
-As demonstrated in the survey~\citep{agents_foundation_survey}, ``All manually designed agentic systems will eventually be replaced by learnable, self-evolving systems,'' agents can optimize their own prompts, workflows, and tool usage based on feedback.
+However, as we argue for an alternative trajectory focused on societies of SLMs, our proposed architecture implicitly enables CL.
+As mentioned in the survey~\citep{agents_foundation_survey}, ``All manually designed agentic systems will eventually be replaced by learnable, self-evolving systems,'' agents can optimize their own prompts, workflows, and tool usage based on feedback.
 Unlike a static LLM frozen after training, a DSS agent creates a flywheel: Better tools lead to better experiments, which produce better data, which yield smarter agents~\citep{agents_self_evolving_survey}.
 This reinforces the data-quality principle from Section~\ref{sec:good_data_importance}.

 For agentic systems built atop DSS models, CL shifts from a model-level problem (updating parameters while avoiding catastrophic forgetting) to a system-level one.
 Rather than through costly retraining, agents adapt by accumulating episodic memory, expanding their underlying symbolic abstractions with newly discovered facts, and refining tool usage strategies.
 This decouples knowledge acquisition from parameter optimization, sidestepping the stability-plasticity dilemma~\citep{zheng2026lifelong} that plagues monolithic models.
 A further possibility is that the expanded abstractions and accumulated episodic memory can seed new synthetic curricula (Section~\ref{sec:good_data_importance}), enabling the SLM itself to be continually and periodically fine-tuned on high-quality, grounded agent-generated data at far lower cost than full retraining.